Pasighat: Geography

 The unique trough-like features surrounded by high hills on three sides make Pasighat ideal for attracting rain-bearing clouds that come in from the Assam plain.
 The rain-bearing wind gets obstructed by the hills and brings exceptionally heavy rainfall from June to September when the average monthly rainfall is 796 mm – equivalent to over 1 in per day.
 Winter is marked by strong, cool, dry northeasterly winds from the Siberian High, which make Pasighat fog-free even in winter.
 Days during the “cool” season from November to February are generally warm and clear, whilst the “hot” spring season from March to May sees an increasing frequency of heavy thunder downpours and very warm to hot, humid weather with even mornings warm.

-The Brahmaputra River emerges from the foothills under the name of Dihang or Siang in Pasighat.
-It enters the plains from here, in the west of Sadiya town in Arunachal Pradesh.
-Flowing south-west, it receives its main left-bank tributaries, viz.
-Dibang and Lohit; thereafter, it is known as the Brahmaputra in the plains.
-Then it crosses the Pasighat area heading for the Assam plains.
+The largest river system of the State, "Siang" or "Dihang", the main tributary of Brahmaputra River emerges to the foothills plain after traversing Tibetan Plateau and beyond Siang River Valley at Pasighat.
+Once it crosses Pasighat town, the river flows southward heading toward the expanse of Assam plains.
+The river course enters the plains and continues flowing south-west where it converges with the other major left-bank tributaries, viz.
+Dibang and Lohit near Kobo Ghat riverine island system to form the mighty Brahmaputra River in the plains.